qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

  In each series, we can see that some traits are consistent in a series, but others are much more common on (or exclusive to) either 2D or 3D games.

-- 3D Mario games have at least a little bit of story and more varied layouts, mostly avoid ranged combat, and give some form of air-jump (which also provides improved air control).
+- 3D *Mario* games have at least a little bit of story and more varied layouts, mostly avoid ranged combat, and give some form of air-jump (which also provides improved air control).
-- 3D Metroid games all give the player an air-jump early enough to count as "Yes" rather than "Slightly/Special" (though on the other hand, it's much more limited than in the 2D games – this is a bit of lost nuance).
+- 3D *Metroid* games all give the player an air-jump early enough to count as "Yes" rather than "Slightly/Special" (though on the other hand, it's much more limited than in the 2D games – this is a more granular than my data-collecting supported).
 They're quite similar beyond that, though.
-- 3D Sonic games have more linear gameplay, often remove jump-combat and water, provide an airjump, and have some emphasis on a story.
+- 3D *Sonic* games have more linear gameplay, often remove jump-combat and water, provide an airjump, and have some emphasis on a story.

 ### Genre savvy?
 Not so much.